If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 If your brand does not do market research regularly, you probably are not sitting on a database of millions of respondents for a survey at your fingertips.

-Not only do we have our in-house national panel, but because of the volume of studies we conduct, we also have access to over 250 other panel company databases in the world as part of our survey fulfillment process.
+Not only do we have our national third-party panel, but because of the volume of studies we conduct, we also have access to over 250 other panel company databases in the world as part of our survey fulfillment process.

 What does this mean for you?